takeichimasato/BCDSAgent/README.md

 Inquiries to: takeichi@acm.org
 ## BCDS Agent Binary

+**BCDS Agent User's Guide** describes how to use the BCDS Agent software.
+* The Users' Guide includes a step-by-step tutorial for installing and running the program.
+* Also included explanatory notes on an example system 'Orchestra' and an exercise on developing 'DejimaXYZ' system, both described below.

 BCDS Agent software package has been distributed for Mac OS X and Windows OS.
 * **BCDSAgent2.2.zip**: Distribution Package for Mac OS X
 * **BCDSAgent2.2-win.zip**: Distribution Package for Windows 10